LouisSavoldy/vibespecai/ai-documents/features/phase1/1-01_project_creation.md

     *   **Center Pane:** This will be the main content area.
 Initially, it should show the "What's the vibe?" input field.
     *   **Right Pane:** This will house the AI Chat Agent component.

+    The panels should start off with the first panel locked width, and the right pane should be wide enough for the chat window and the  second panel should take up the middle remaining width (most of the width).

 ### Task 3: Implement the "Vibe" Input

 *   **File:** `src/features/project_creation/components/VibeInput.tsx`